-Governors ensure that staff have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after by a local authority.
-The DSL is the designated member of staff who has responsibility for their welfare and progress.
+The advisory committee ensure that staff have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after by a local authority.
+The DSP is the designated member of staff who has responsibility for their welfare and progress.
 The School ensures that the designated member of staff receives appropriate training in order to carry out their role.